kenshih/master-birder-paper/README.md

    Lam-Tung Nguyen, Heiko A. Schmidt, Arndt von Haeseler, Bui Quang Minh, IQ-TREE: A Fast and Effective Stochastic Algorithm for Estimating Maximum-Likelihood Phylogenies, Molecular Biology and Evolution, Volume 32, Issue 1, January 2015, Pages 268–274, https://doi.org/10.1093/molbev/msu300 <br>
    https://itol.embl.de/

-(I should have used .faa instead of .fna for a bunch of these files)
+(I should have name some files with .faa instead of .fna for a bunch of these files)

+### Visualizations of my tree 😊

 Using IOTL
 ![iotl_bird_phylogeny](./phylo1/bird_phylogeny/iotl_bird_phylogeny.png)